PGCE Access Bursary Terms and Conditions 2020/21

 3.9 The decision of the Scholarship Allocation Panel is final.
 The University will not accept any appeals in respect of the decisions made by the Panel.

-- The Fee waiver will only be applied providing the student is enrolled at the University on a PGCE course and if applicable has provided the University with evidence of disability by the deadline specified in their award email.
+Payment will only be made providing the student is fully enrolled at the University on a PGCE course in Primary Education or Secondary Education (Physical Education) at the time of the payment.

 5. Withdrawal of a scholarship

-5.4 Abeyance/Temporary Withdrawal: A student who takes a period of temporary withdrawal (abeyance) and who is in receipt of a scholarship award would cease to receive scholarship payments whilst temporarily withdrawn.
-Scholarship payments made prior to temporarily withdrawing will not generally be requested to be repaid and remaining payments will generally be paid once the student returns to complete that level of study.
+5.4 Abeyance/Temporary Withdrawal: A student who takes a period of temporary withdrawal (abeyance) and who is in receipt of a bursary award would cease to receive bursary payments whilst temporarily withdrawn.
+Bursary payments made prior to temporarily withdrawing will not generally be requested to be repaid and remaining payments will generally be paid once the student returns to complete that level of study.

-5.5 Suspension of Study: Should a student be suspended for any reason, scholarship payments will be withdrawn and consideration of reinstatement will be dependent on the disciplinary outcome.
+5.5 Suspension of Study: Should a student be suspended for any reason, bursary payments will be withdrawn and consideration of reinstatement will be dependent on the disciplinary outcome.

-5.7 Withdrawal from Study: A student who withdraws from their programme prior to completion and who is in receipt of a scholarship award will not normally be requested to repay scholarship payments made up to the point of withdrawal.
-However, entitlement to all future scholarship payments cease immediately a student withdraws.
+5.7 Withdrawal from Study: A student who withdraws from their programme prior to completion and who is in receipt of a bursary award will not normally be requested to repay bursary payments made up to the point of withdrawal.
+However, entitlement to all future bursary payments cease immediately a student withdraws.

 Any queries relating to these terms and conditions should be addressed to the Admissions Office by emailing: firstname.lastname@example.org